Grand Turk US Navy NAVFAC 104 Base

 Although partially fenced in, easy access to the North Base water collection area can be found by following the cliff paths from the lighthouse grounds.

-John Glenn’s Obit of Earth
+John Glenn’s Orbit of Earth

 The Cuban Missile Crisis

 The Grand Turk NAVFAC base also played an important yet largely unknown role during the Cuban Missile Crisis.
-The T Building (communications unit) handled all outgoing communications from the U.S. Guantanamo Bay base in Cuba until the blockade was lifted.
+The T Building (communications unit) handled all outgoing communications from the US Guantanamo Bay base in Cuba until the blockade was lifted.
 The facilities also supported many flight crews stopping over on Grand Turk.